My Golden Visa immigration services logo

 After 5 years

-Golden Passports, or citizenship by investment, or CBI programs, allow individuals to obtain citizenship through significant financial contributions.
+Citizenship-by-investment programmes, or CBI programmes, allow individuals to obtain citizenship through significant financial contributions.
 These programs are offered by several countries.
 Below is an overview of some of the most prominent CBI programs and what they offer.

 Malta offers a Citizenship by Naturalisation for Exceptional Services by Direct Investment.
 Applicants must: